Why Care Homes Are Going Solar in 2025: Key Insights from the Care Show London

 1. The Care Sector’s Growing Interest in Solar Energy

 Care homes are increasingly under pressure to manage tight operating budgets while maintaining compliance with environmental goals.
-As Rahi shared, solar energy provides a dual benefit:
+As Rahi shared, solar energy provides a dual benefit:- Lower energy bills

 - Reduced carbon footprint